The Terminator | 1984

 The motel, where Reese teaches Connor survival skills and where, presumably, John Connor is conceived, is the Tiki Motel, 7301 Santa Fe Avenue, Huntington Park.
 It's no longer my duty to warn you that this is not five-star accommodation, as it's since closed down and been redeveloped as private housing.

-The car chase is around downtown Los Angeles, on Sixth and Seventh Streets and Broadway, leading to a shootout in the huge indoor parking lot of the Department of Power and Water, 111 North Hope Street.
 The tunnel chase, with the Terminator’s bike dodging home-made bombs, was filmed in the Second Street Tunnel, which dives underground between Hill Street and Figueroa Street, also downtown.

-The final confrontation, with the Terminator reduced to a metal skeleton before being crushed in the jaws of a metal press, was filmed at Kern’s of California, 13010 East Temple Avenue, down in City of Industry, southeast Los Angeles.
+The final confrontation, with the Terminator reduced to a metal endoskeleton before being crushed in the jaws of a metal press, was filmed at Kern’s of California, 13010 East Temple Avenue, down in City of Industry, southeast Los Angeles.

 Before disappearing into the ‘Mexican’ desert, Connor gets her picture taken at the remote gas station in Sun Valley in the Mojave Desert (Joshua Trees are a dead giveaway), outskirts of Palmdale, north of Los Angeles.